Gentux/romain.soufflet.io/_posts/2015-06-18-discovering-GO.markdown

 I could talk more about GO, but I really think you should give it a try if you want to learn more :)

+This is a great tool for every small components you might need.
+You can build an executable file for every platform and deploy it very fast.

 Bye, and happy hacking !